pedrohespanhol/website/content/home/about.md

 # Biography

 I am a Ph.D student in Industrial Engineering and Operations Research at UC Berkeley working with Professor [Anil Aswani](https://aswani.ieor.berkeley.edu/).
-My research is mainly focused on the interplay between control systems and optimization, with emphasis on safety and performance of cyber physical and autonomous systems.
-I have work experience with software development of embeddable optimization algorithms for real-time applications as well as large-scale optimization problems.
-I am also interested in all aspects of computational optimization, from modeling techniques to practical implementations.
+My research is mainly focused on the interplay between control, learning and optimization, with emphasis on autonomous systems, such as self-driving vehicles, sattelites, and robots.
+In particular, I am interested in optimization algorithms and statistical techniques that can be combined in order to provided safe and efficient operation of such systems.
+I have work experience with software development of embeddable optimization algorithms for real-time applications, including nonlinear, hybdrid, and stochastic systems.
+I am also interested in all aspects of computational optimization, from modeling techniques to state-of-the-art practical implementations.

-I have collaborated with Professor [Ram Vasudevan](http://www.roahmlab.com/ram-personal) at Univertisy of Michigan and with [Rien Quirynen](https://scholar.google.de/citations?user=i3vsPLcAAAAJ&hl=en) and [Stefano Di Cairano](https://scholar.google.de/citations?user=Kl8rWSgAAAAJ&hl=en) at Mistubishi Electric Research Laboratories [MERL](http://www.merl.com/).
+I have collaborated with Professor [Ram Vasudevan](http://www.roahmlab.com/ram-personal) at Univertisy of Michigan and with Reseachers [Rien Quirynen](https://scholar.google.de/citations?user=i3vsPLcAAAAJ&hl=en) and [Stefano Di Cairano](https://scholar.google.de/citations?user=Kl8rWSgAAAAJ&hl=en) at Mistubishi Electric Research Laboratories [MERL](http://www.merl.com/).

-{{% staticref "files/Pedro Hespanhol Resume_FULL.pdf" "newtab" %}}Download my CV{{% /staticref %}}
+{{% staticref "files/Pedro Hespanhol Resume_FULL.pdf" "newtab" %}}My CV{{% /staticref %}}